withastro/astro/packages/integrations/tailwind/README.md

 The Astro Tailwind integration handles the communication between Astro and Tailwind and it has its own options.
 Change these in the `astro.config.mjs` file (_not_ the Tailwind configuration file) which is where your project's integration settings live.

 #### configFile

+Previously known as `config.path` in `@astrojs/tailwind` v3.
+See the [v4 changelog](https://github.com/withastro/astro/blob/main/packages/integrations/tailwind/CHANGELOG.md#400) for updating your config.

 If you want to use a different Tailwind configuration file instead of the default `tailwind.config.(js|cjs|mjs)`, specify that file's location using this integration's `configFile` option.
 If `configFile` is relative, it will be resolved relative to the current working directory.